swarnabgarang/swarnabgarang/README.md

 # Hi there!
 I am Swarnab 👋
 <br />

-## 📖 About Me
+## About Me

-- 🔭 I’m currently studying Electronics and Instrumentation Engineering at BITS Goa
+- 📖 I’m currently studying Electronics and Instrumentation Engineering at BITS Goa
+- 🔭 I'm currently working on my React and Node skills
 - 🌱 I’m currently learning Solidity and Flutter
-- 👯 I’m looking to collaborate on hackathons based on Web Development
 - 📫 How to reach me: Drop an email on swarnabagarang@gmail.com or connect with me on twitter @GarangSwarnab
-- 💬 Ask me anything about history of Mathematics and of the Roman empire
 - ⚡ Fun fact: StackOverflow has saved more lives than Batman

 <br />